mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Once a server has been put to maintenance mode, the disk space situation of that server is no longer updated.
-The server will not be taken out of maintanance mode even if more disk space becomes available.
+The server will not be taken out of maintenance mode even if more disk space becomes available.
 The maintenance flag must be removed manually:
 ```
 maxctrl clear server server2 Maint